jondeuce/DECAES.jl/docs/src/index.md

 ## Acknowledgements

-* Porting to Julia was done by Jonathan Doucette (email: jdoucette@phas.ubc.ca) in November 2019.
-This work was funded by NSERC (016-05371) and CIHR (RN382474-418628) (PI Alexander Rauscher, University of British Columbia)
+* Porting to Julia was done by Jonathan Doucette (email: jdoucette@physics.ubc.ca) in November 2019.
+This work was funded by NSERC (016-05371) and CIHR (RN382474-418628) under PI Alexander Rauscher at the University of British Columbia
-* Christian Kames (email: ckames@phas.ubc.ca) contributed to optimizing the Julia port for both speed and memory efficiency
+* Christian Kames (email: ckames@physics.ubc.ca) contributed to optimizing the Julia port for both speed and memory efficiency, as well as writing the PAR/XML/REC file reader used internally
 * Original MATLAB code was written by Thomas Prasloski (email: tprasloski@gmail.com).
 Modifications to the MATLAB code were made by Vanessa Wiggermann to enable processing on various MATLAB versions in February 2019.
-The Julia port is based on this modified version.
+The Julia port is based on this modified version